Hello Tuesday.

 3. Every caregiver will know the necessity of saying "Yes" when others ask, "Is there anything I can do?"

-4. People will treat what belongs to others with as much, or more regard as they treat what belongs to them--providing they treat what belongs to them with great care.
+4. People will treat what belongs to others with as much, or more regard as they treat what’s theirs—providing they treat what belongs to them with great care.

 5. God continues to bless the ministry and life of Richard Smallwood.